Bony History, Family Crest & Coats of Arms

 The surname Bony was first found in Bedfordshire and Leicestershire, where they had been granted lands by King William.
 They were originally seated in St. Bonnet in Normandy in the arrondisement of Calvados.

-Important Dates for the Bony family
+Early History of the Bony family

 This web page shows only a small excerpt of our Bony research.
 Another 46 words (3 lines of text) covering the years 1620, 1688, 1718, 1702 and 1782 are included under the topic Early Bony History in all our PDF Extended History products and printed products wherever possible.